-For a suit to look great and feel comfortable, you need to match it to your body type.
+For a suit to look great and feel comfortable, you need to match your prom suit to your body type and your personal style.
 So, which would you fit best: slim or tailored?

 1 – Measure around the base of your neck where a shirt collar will sit.
 Take the measurement with your index finger underneath the tape – you should be able to fit it between your neck and your collar for a snug but still-breathable fit.

 2 – Measure around the broadest part of your chest, making sure that the tape is just below the armpit and above your shoulder blades.
 Keep the tape flat against your body and parallel to the ground.